KalidasBMahawarkar/Cheatsheet/cheat-cards/2_functions_scope.md

 - **Direct** → function calls itself.
 - **Indirect/Mutual** → multiple functions call each other.
 - **Tail recursion** → recursive call is last statement (can be optimized in some langs, but not reliably in JS).
+- **Mutual recursion** → multiple functions call each other cyclically.

 ---